ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 # Method of approach

 The focus of this chapter is to present the process that will be taken in order to complete this project.
-This process is split into multiple steps, depicted in the flowchart below.
+This process is split into multiple steps, depicted in the **Figure 3**.

 ![Methodology Flowchart](images/flowchart.jpg)